Florida Probate and Estate Planning FAQ

 A will, also known as a last will and testament, is a writing that specifies who is to receive the assets of a deceased person.
 We call the person making the will the testator while living and the decedent after death.

 A Florida will does not require a notary to be valid, but wills are usually signed in Florida in the presence of a notary public, in addition to the two witnesses, to make the will self-proving at the time of death.
 Self-proving wills can be admitted to probate after the death of the testator without having the witnesses come to the courthouse to provide proof of the will.
+Florida Statutes Section 732.503.

+After a will is signed, the will should be kept in a safe or a bank safe deposit box.
 The person signing the will should keep the original will in a safe place because the original of the will must be presented to the probate court after the testator’s death.
 A copy of the will may not be admitted to probate (except in unusual circumstances).
 Florida has no provision for pre-filing wills with the clerk of the probate court prior to death so the testator should keep the will in a safe deposit box at a bank or another safe place.

 The personal representative is the person, bank or trust company appointed by the probate court to administer the affairs of a Florida decedent’s estate.
 The antiquated terms administrator and executor are no longer used in Florida.